These simple mixed berry muffins are packed with berries and topped with a generous amount of buttery brown sugar streusel.

 BAKE THE MUFFINS:

-- Preheat oven to 375 degrees and line muffin pan with paper liners.
+- Preheat oven to 375 degrees F (190 degrees C) and line a muffin pan with paper liners, preferably tulip liners (*See note).

-- Dump the flour, baking powder and salt into a medium size bowl and mix with a wire whisk to combine.
+- Add the flour, baking powder, and salt into a medium size bowl and mix with a wire whisk to combine.

-- Combine the melted butter, sugar, and eggs in a medium size bowl and whisk vigorously with a wire whisk for about 30 seconds, until well combined.
-Add the yogurt, lemon zest and vanilla extract and whisk for a few secondes more, until the batter is nice and smooth.
+- Add the melted butter, sugar, and eggs to another medium size bowl and whisk vigorously with a wire whisk for about 30 seconds, until well combined.
+Add the yogurt, lemon zest, and vanilla extract and whisk for a few seconds more, until the batter is smooth.

 - With a rubber spatula or wooden spoon, stir in the dry ingredients and then the berries.
 The batter will be very thick.
 If using fresh berries, fold them into the batter as gently as you can with a rubber spatula or wooden spoon.
 When mixing in frozen berries, I usually use my hands to fully incorporate them into the batter.